sherpa/sherpa/docs/indices.rst

    optimagic
-       A Python package for numerical optimization, providing a unified interface to optimizerd from :term:`SciPy`, NIOpt, and many other Python packages: https://optimagic.readthedocs.io/en/latest/
+       A Python package for numerical optimization, providing a unified interface to optimizers from :term:`SciPy`, NIOpt, and many other Python packages: https://optimagic.readthedocs.io/en/latest/

    PHA